A Short History

 Doreen requires all head-teachers to sign a short contract with Book Reach, committing them to a set of guiding principles on book maintenance and library management.

-In Book Reach’s initial target areas in Hetauda, the project has already established a ‘cluster’ of seventeen schools committed to propagating a reading culture.
-Meetings, competitions and reading activities are launched by the head-teachers of all these schools to expand and coordinate their individual libraries.
+In Book Reach’s initial target areas in Hetauda, the project has already established a ‘cluster’ of twenty two schools committed to propagating a reading culture.
+Meetings, competitions and reading activities are launched by the head-teachers of some of these schools to expand and coordinate their individual libraries.

 The project is confident that the example of these ‘model schools’ will help to inspire further initiatives to promote literacy and language teaching in neighbouring schools.